Amidst Global Tensions and A Surge of New Manufacturers, Open-Source Has Risen as a Key Winner

 It’s fascinating to see the US military move quickly on open-source technologies, and speaks to the influence of the Defense Innovation Unit in changing US DoD procurement culture.
 It also speaks to the benefits of Open-Source projects for large enterprise users.
 With strict enforcement of standards, large enterprises can test or deploy multiple systems nearly interchangeably.
 Vetting of cybersecurity risks can similarly be streamlined, as code is published and commonly tested before procurement.

-Size of Open-Source Commercial Drones
+Scale of Open-Source Commercial Drones

 So how well adopted are open-source technologies in the commercial drone segment?
 This has been hard to measure perfectly, as drone brands do not always have an incentive to publicly recognize their use of open-source technologies.
 Additionally, the industry’s dominant drone manufacturer, DJI, develops their own proprietary systems, pushing many open-source projects to military or higher-end niches of the market.